Frequently Asked Questions

 How do I justify this to parents and administrators?

 Parents may be interested to learn about the variety of careers that a physics degree opens up to their child, and that physics majors score highly on the LSAT and MCAT tests.
-More importantly, however, is the fact that these lessons are physics-–the culture, the current issues facing physics, and generating solutions to move forward.
+More importantly, however, is the fact that these lessons are about physics–the culture, the current issues facing the field, and generating solutions to move forward.
 The field of physics is not static and continues to advance because of the people, of all backgrounds, that study and teach it.